infrawatch/telemetry-framework/tests/performance-test/README.md

 OpenShift does not have a recent enough Docker engine to execute multistage builds.
-As a result, the performance test image must be built locally with docker v17.05 or higher and pushed to the openshift internal docker registry.
+As a result, the performance test image must be built locally with Docker v17.05 or higher and pushed to the OpenShift internal Docker registry.

 The registry needs to be configured such that a local docker image can be pushed to it.
-To do this, a new openshift user must be created that has admin privledges.
-The default admin account cannot be used because it does not provide a token with which to login to the registry with docker.
+To do this, a new OpenShift user must be created that has admin privileges.
+The default admin account cannot be used because it does not provide a token with which to login to the registry via docker.

 ```shell
 oc login -u developer -p passwd   # create new user if it does not already exist